 Most of it is a misconception.
 The database is already there.
 The basic structure is often already there.
 A little bit of tweaking is required at the back-end level and even legacy systems can be converted into headless commerce systems.

-You just need to partner with the right e-commerce development team and your legacy online selling system can be turned into a cutting-edge headless commerce system.
+You just need to partner with the right web development team and your legacy online selling system can be turned into a cutting-edge headless commerce system.
 Check out our e-commerce development services.

 How to switch to headless commerce from your current e-commerce system?